 Repeating a Course

 Repeating a course is to complete a course more than once for credit.
 This can be done only with repeatable courses, which are designed to be taken multiple times (e.g., thesis credits 6950, dissertation credits 8950).
-Some departments place a limit on the total number of credits that may be earned in a given repeatable course.
+The policy on second and subsequent course attempts does not apply to repeatable courses.
+Some departments place a limit on the total number of credits that may be earned or counted toward degree requirements in a given repeatable course.

-Retaking a Course
+Second and Subsequent Course Attempts

-Students may not retake a graduate-level course if the prior attempt has met degree requirements.
-Retaking a graduate-level course will not remove or replace a grade from a previous attempt.
-A regular graduate-level course with fixed content cannot be retaken to affect the student’s GPA.
+Students may not take a graduate-level course more than once if the prior attempt has met degree requirements.
+In the event that a graduate student must take a class again to achieve a sufficient grade for a graduate program, the previous grade stays on the transcript and in the GPA calculation.
+Non-repeatable graduate courses will earn credit only once.A regular graduate-level course with fixed content cannot be retaken to affect the student’s GPA.
 All course attempts and grades appear on the permanent academic record (transcript) and are calculated in the graduate GPA.

 [clean version of revised text]